lysogeny/kalvosto/README.md

 If you encounter strange errors related to reading or writing, check that your permissions in the `data` directory are set properly (see above).

+## Modules

+This app is composed of modules.
+Modules are displayed as tabs in the UI.
+You can modify the active modules and their order by changing `modules_enabled` in `meta.yaml`.
+You can find the modules in the `modules` directory of this repository.
+Currently the following are available:

+Basic Plot
+:   A simple plotting panel that allows for most typical plots

+Simple Plot
+:   A simpler plotting panel

+Twin View
+:   A panel with two plots.
+The right pane uses the selection as colour.

+Selection Table
+:   A Table of selected objects

+Selection Differences
+:   Experimental computation of fold-changes between selected and unselected groups.

+### Extending

+It is possible to create extra modules.
+Each module needs a separate `global.R`, `server.R` and `ui.R`.
+For examples on this, see the existing modules.
+To avoid namespace collisions, it is strongly suggested to create a prefix for all variables and UI elements (i.e. `basic_` or similar)

 ## Troubleshooting

 Check the shiny server's logs for errors.
 A couple of common ones are: